WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-05-17-configure-custom-urls-to-access-microservices-running-in-kubernetes.md

 <script src="https://gist.github.com/WolfgangOfner/f0f67999b590a327d3e615505cb53794.js"></script>

-The URL is defined as a variable in the CI/CD pipeline and will be added by the tokenizer.
-For more information about the tokenizer, see [Replace Helm Chart Variables in your CI/CD Pipeline with Tokenizer](/replace-helm-variables-tokenizer).
+The URL is defined as a variable in the CI/CD pipeline and will be added by the Tokenizer.
+For more information about the Tokenizer, see [Replace Helm Chart Variables in your CI/CD Pipeline with Tokenizer](/replace-helm-variables-tokenizer).

 <script src="https://gist.github.com/WolfgangOfner/5633fdf01392138a86a21e7104c21e5f.js"></script>